 However, snorting Adderall has many adverse effects.
 One of the most significant impacts occurs in a person’s nasal cavity.
 In addition to causing dry skin and nosebleeds, the septum will disintegrate over time with prolonged use.
 Without a septum, a teen who snorts Adderall will have a hole inside their nose that increases the likelihood of an infection.

 When a teen purchases Adderall illegally, there’s no way of knowing if the dosage is suitable for their body.
-In addition, when crushing pills, a user changes the time-release associated with Adderall—providing the user with a larger dose and reaction at once.
-As a result, snorting Adderall increases the risk for an overdose that may result in death.
+In addition, when crushing pills, a user changes the time-release associated with Adderal.
+This provides the user with a larger dose and reaction at once.
+As a result, snorting Adderall increases the risk of an overdose that may result in death.